 Forcepoint Secure Messaging provides a secure end-user portal for the transmission and viewing of personally identifiable data in email.
-You configure the secure portal and the permission levels for your customers and other email recipients on the Security Manager Email Security module Settings > Inbound/Outbound > Encryption page.
+The Forcepoint Email Security page Settings > Inbound/Outbound > Encryption is used to configure the secure portal and the permission levels for your customers and other email recipients.

-Select Secure Message Delivery from the Encryption method drop-down list to display secure messaging options, including a template for the notification that customers receive to alert them to a secure email delivery.
+Select Secure Message Delivery from the pull-down menu Encryption method to display secure messaging options, including a template for the notification that customers receive to alert them to a secure email delivery.

-Select the secure email management activities you want to allow your customers to perform from among the following options:
+Select the secure email management activities to allow your customers to perform from among the following options: